 The best advice for anyone considering a leap into the unknown is to speak to a wide range of people, including people who are NOT from the industry, to get some perspective.
 At the same time — the decision is still entirely yours and you are the only one who can make it.

-Ecommerce — guaranteed money?
+Ecommerce — ensured money?

 Ecommerce is on the rise as people shop from the comfort of their homes and mobiles.
 From bedrooms and bathrooms to coffee shops and the subway — everywhere is now a potential retail outlet.
 Running an eCommerce business is a great way for entrepreneurs to make some ‘passive income’, and it’s a route that many bloggers, marketers, and SEOs go down.
 It takes time, dedication, and determination to set up a good eCommerce brand.
 You need to get clever about eCommerce shortcuts and automation hacks if you want to set up a profit-making online shop fast.